openaicellular/oaic-t/RANFusion/README.md

 ## Paper

-If you find our work useful, please consider citing our paper:
+If you find our work useful, please consider to read citing our paper:

 ```bibtex
 @misc{natanzi2024ranfusion,